 Many states, including several in the Northeast, have conducted energy code compliance studies.
 Though field studies can be expensive and time intensive, they are the best way to determine your current state of compliance and identify where the industry must improve.
 They are also the first step to enable utility program administrators (PAs) to claim savings for energy code compliance activities.
-Explore NEEP's Tracking Code Compliance Brief and Tracker and see below for some examples.
+See below for some examples.